xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You plan things that you do not even attempt because of your extreme caution.